KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/book/ws1-dom/2elementvalue.md

 1. Next to the `submitOrder` variable, add an `=` sign to set your variable to some content.
 Type `() => {};` to start your function definition.

 1. In the open and close parenthesis for the area where you enter the input parameters for the function and add a single parameter called `name` as input to this function.

-1. Wrap up the function structure by adding the open and close curly braces `{}` and a semi-colon to end the line of code.
 Your function should look like this:

   ```javascript
   const submitOrder = (name) => {};